jdefez/dto/README.md

 # Ayctor Dto

 Is designed to convert a class to a Data Transfer Object by simply adding a trait (IsDto) and customizing its properties with provided Attributes.

+Methods provided:
+ * (static) make(object|array) to build a dto class from an array
+ * and a toArray(): array method

+It can :
+ * Hide some attributes when the method toArray() is called
+ * Cast the dto properties using php Attributes

 For example

+Defining a UserDto class

 ```php
 <?php